UKCloud/documentation/articles/managed-operations/man-how-configure-vpn-for-openstack.md

 4. Click **Launch Instance**.

+### Configuring networking for the VPN endpoint

+Next, you'll need to configure networking for the VPN endpoint.

-5. On the *Instances* page, in the dropdown for your new instance, select **Associate Floating IP**.
+1. On the *Instances* page, in the dropdown for your new instance, select **Associate Floating IP**.

+2. In the *Manage Floating IP Associations* dialog box, from the **IP Address** list, select a public IP address.

+3. From the **Port to be associated** list, select the local IP address of the VPN instance.

-6. You'll need to add two **Allowed Address Pairs** entries for the instance's port.
+4. You'll need to add two **Allowed Address Pairs** entries for the instance's port.

    - In the Horizon dashboard, expand **Networks** then select **Network**.